vijayaadharsh-2298/UrabPiper_taskapp/README.md

 It is a period of civil war.
 Rebel spaceships, striking from a hidden base, have won their first victory against the evil Galactic Empire.

 During the battle, rebel spies manageed to steal secret plans to the Empire's ultimate weapon.
-Rather oddly these plans contain blueprints for an Search component to search for Star Wars characters by name.
+Rather oddly these plans contain blueprints for a UI component to search for Star Wars characters by name.
+Perplexed, the Rebel Command decides to build this for themselves.

 You are tasked with building this component to help the rebels restore freedom to the galaxy...

 ## The Assignment
 This repository contains a basic scaffolding of a React app.
 We have purposefully kept the dependencies to a minimum, it is by no means supposed to be a limitation.
 You can go ahead and introduce any library/software system that you feel will help you create a better solution.
-Needless to say please do not use an AutoComplete library/component :)
+Needless to say please do not use an Search library/component :)

 You can make use of the publicly accessible API Service — [Star Wars API — SWAPI](https://swapi.dev/).
 Use the `/people/` endpoint to search for characters.